DFE-Digital/schools-experience/doc/env-vars.md

 ## Gitis configuration

-`FAKE_CRM` - use Fake CRM instead of a Dynamics instance, defaults to off in production, on in development. true = on, false = off, blank = default for environment

 `CRM_CLIENT_ID` - Authentication ID for Active Directory tenant controlling access to Dynamics instance

 `CRM_CLIENT_SECRET` - Authentication secret for Active Directory